SebastianLuQuant/EigenNumpyBenchmark/docs/WORKING_DOC.md

 ### Next Steps
 - Potentially implement `concat`, `rot90`, or `inner`, `outer` for further NumPy-like functionalities.
 - Investigate Python bindings if we want direct comparisons with NumPy in Python code.

+## Commit 4: Implement 'concat' for multiple 2D matrices

+**Date**: 2025-02-01
+**Author**: Yichen Lu

+### What was done
+- Created a new API: `concat(const std::vector<Eigen::MatrixXd>&, int axis)` in `concat.h`/`concat.cpp`.
+- Allows row-wise or column-wise concatenation of multiple matrices (2D only).
+- Throws `std::invalid_argument` for dimension mismatch or invalid axis.
+- Added `test_concat.cpp` to verify row/column concatenation and exception scenarios.
+- Updated `CMakeLists.txt` to compile the new test, updated `docs/README.md` to reflect the new feature.

+### Notes
+- This function generalizes `append` for multiple inputs.
+- Future expansions might handle N-dimensional arrays, using `Eigen::Tensor`.

+### Next Steps
+- Possibly add `rot90`, `inner`, or `outer`.
+- Further refine or unify the APIs for all these NumPy-like functionalities.
+- (Optionally) Begin Python bindings or add benchmark code.